-Due to the current pandemic and the limit imposed on extended household formation by Welsh Government, we are currently advising that students should not have overnight guests.
-However, should this situation change students are responsible for the behaviour of any guests they bring into the Halls whatever the time of day or night.
+Students are responsible for the behaviour of any guests they bring into the Halls whatever the time of day or night.

 Residents MUST notify their fellow residents/flatmates if they plan on having an overnight guest and if a fellow resident objects their feelings should be taken into consideration.
-Residents should be particularly sensitive in female only or male only corridors when considering inviting guests of the opposite sex to remain overnight.
+Residents should be particularly sensitive in female only corridors when considering inviting guests of the opposite sex to remain overnight.

 Residents must register their guests names by going to www.bangor.ac.uk/myroom and completing the on line form before their guests arrive.

 Guests must be over 18.
 This privilege may be withdrawn if abused.